 Photo ID is required for all piercings.
-Minors must be accompanied by their Legal Guardian.
-Legal Guardian must have photo ID and the Minor must have government issued ID that shows their birth date.
+Minors 16 years and old may produce their own government issued photo ID and sign for themselves for certain piercings.
+Minors (aged 15 and under) must be accompanied by their Legal Guardian.
+Legal Guardian must have government issued photo ID and the Minor must have government issued ID that shows their birth date.

 With two piercers